 Jeremiah needed to find one person who judged rightly and sought the truth.
 If he could find just one, God promised to forgive his city.

-Abraham asked the Lord to spare Sodom and Gomorrah for the sake of ten righteous people.
+In Genesis 18:32, Abraham asked the Lord to spare Sodom and Gomorrah for the sake of ten righteous people.
 The Lord replied, “I will not destroy it for the sake of ten.”
-David declared, “God has looked down from heaven upon the sons of men to see if there is anyone who understands, who seeks after God.”
-Solomon wrote, “Many a man proclaims his own loyalty, but who can find a trustworthy man?”
-The Seer Hanani told King Asa, “The eyes of the Lord move to and fro throughout the earth that He may strongly support those whose heart is completely His.”
-[1]
+In Psalms 53:2, David declared, “God has looked down from heaven upon the sons of men to see if there is anyone who understands, who seeks after God.”
+In Proverbs 20:6, Solomon wrote, “Many a man proclaims his own loyalty, but who can find a trustworthy man?”
+In 2 Chronicles 16:9, the Seer Hanani told King Asa, “The eyes of the Lord move to and fro throughout the earth that He may strongly support those whose heart is completely His.”

-King David asked the Lord for help because godly men were so hard to find.
+In Psalm 12:1, King David asked the Lord for help because godly men could not be found.
 “Help, Lord, for the godly man ceases to be, for the faithful disappear from among the sons of men.”
-[3]

 Before Jeremiah set out to find the man that God was looking for, God warned him, “Though they say, ‘As the Lord lives,’ surely they swear falsely.”
 Jeremiah 5:2

 They had the right words but not the right hearts.
-They drew near to the Lord with their mouth and honored Him with their lips, but their hearts were far from Him.
-[4]
+According to Isaiah 29:13, they drew near to the Lord with their mouth and honored Him with their lips, but their hearts were far from Him.

 Nowadays, people may say they grew up in Church.
 They may say they have a grandmother who believes in Jesus, but do THEY judge rightly and speak the truth?